 - Individual Development Team members may have specialized skills and areas of focus, but accountability belongs to the Development Team as a whole.

-Scrum project management is facilitated by the Scrum Master, who is a super organized servant-leader that ensures the understanding and execution of Scrum is followed.
-They are responsible for making sure the development team is on track by providing them with necessary resources, and to block out any distractions that may hinder the development process.
+Scrum project management is facilitated by the Scrum Master, who is a super-organized servant-leader that ensures the understanding and execution of Scrum is followed.
+They are responsible for making sure the development team is on track by providing them with necessary resources, and blocking out any distractions that may hinder the development process.

-The Scrum Master’s overall responsibility lies within ensuring the team successfully executes Scrum project management, and that everyone involved understands Scrum’s core aim.
+The Scrum Master’s overall responsibility lies in ensuring the team successfully executes Scrum project management, and that everyone involved understands Scrum’s core aim.
 They do this in various ways that include:

 - Leading and coaching the organization in its Scrum adoption;